Sierra Norte de Guadalajara

 Geology

 The geology of Sierra Norte de Guadalajara is exceptionally diverse, spanning over 500 million years of Earth history from Precambrian gneisses to Quaternary glacial deposits.
 The park sits at the junction of two major geological domains: the Central System (with its Variscan-age granites, gneisses, and schists) and the Iberian System (with Paleozoic quartzites and slates).
 The distinctive black slate (pizarra negra) that gives the pueblos de arquitectura negra their character consists of Silurian-Devonian age metamorphic rock approximately 400-430 million years old.
 The Hayedo de Tejera Negra occupies a glacial valley carved into these dark slates during the Pleistocene.
-Quaternary glaciation left cirques, moraines, and erratic boulders in the highest areas.
-The Mesozoic rocks in the eastern part of the park include Triassic sandstones and Cretaceous limestones.
+Quaternary glaciation left cirques, moraines, and erratic boulders in the highest areas, where Pico del Lobo reaches 2,273 m as the highest point in both the park and all of Castilla-La Mancha.
+[1] The Mesozoic rocks in the eastern part of the park include Triassic sandstones and Cretaceous limestones.
 The Jarama and Sorbe rivers have carved deep gorges through the various rock types, creating exposures that reveal the geological complexity.
 Granite intrusions of Variscan age appear in the western areas, contrasting with the metamorphic terrain.
 The geological diversity is directly reflected in the botanical and ecological variety, as different rock types produce different soil chemistries, drainage patterns, and terrain forms.
 Former mining operations exploited iron, copper, and silver deposits in the metamorphic rocks.

 Climate And Weather

 Sierra Norte de Guadalajara experiences a continental Mediterranean climate with hot summers, cold winters, and moderate precipitation.
 Summer temperatures frequently exceed 35°C in the lowlands, while winter temperatures drop to 0-5°C with regular frost and occasional snow.
 The continental position in central Spain creates large diurnal and seasonal temperature ranges.
 Annual precipitation ranges from 400 to 700mm, concentrated in spring and autumn, with summer drought conditions typical of the Spanish meseta.
 Mountain areas within the park receive higher precipitation and experience cooler temperatures than the surrounding plains.
-Spring (April-May) and autumn (October-November) offer the most comfortable visiting conditions, with moderate temperatures and the landscape responding to seasonal rains.
-Summer heat can be intense in the lower elevations but is moderated at altitude.
-Winter cold can be biting, particularly on exposed ridges and in frost-prone valleys.
+Spring (April-May) and autumn (October-November) offer the most comfortable visiting conditions.

 Human History